Design Examples of Presenting Annual Budget Proposal in PowerPoint

 Calendar Table of Marketing Activities

-If you want to give more details on planned expenses, you can illustrate ATL, TTL, and BTL as a percentage of marketing budget, OPEX, and turnover using pie and bar charts:
+If you want to give more details on planned expenses, you can illustrate ATL, TTL, and BTL as a percentage of the marketing budget, OPEX, and turnover using pie and bar charts:

 Marketing Budget Proposal Overview

-Design tricks to make budget presentation attractive
+Design tricks to make corporate budget presentation attractive

 A budget presentation can look eye-catching if you follow some basic design advice such as:

-• consistency of color palette,
+• consistency of color palette

-• organizing slide content within certain layout,
+• organizing slide content within certain layouts

-• avoid stuffing too much information into one slide.
+• avoid stuffing too much information into one slide

 Resource: Annual Budget Proposal Financial Presentation